SiliconLabs/wiseconnect/examples/snippets/ble/ble_iop_test/readme.md

 For details on the project folder structure, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

+## Application Build Environment

+The application can be configured to suit your requirements and development environment.
+Read through the following sections and make any changes needed.

+- Open ble_iop.h file and update/modify following macros,

+	- RSI_REMOTE_DEVICE_NAME refers the name of remote device to which Silicon Labs device has to connect.

+		#define RSI_BLE_DEVICE_NAME 				(void *)"IOP_Test_1"

 ## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to: